 The majority, however, experience irregular periods and variations to their usual menstrual cycle.
 They can be distinguished by erratic bleeding and varying degrees of length.

 The Causes of Irregular Periods

 Irregular periods are due to hormonal imbalance or fluctuations during menopause.
 The hormones Oestrogen and Progesterone reduce in women between the ages of 45 and 55 most commonly.
 Some women may experience it at an older or younger age, however.

 Oestrogen has a primary function of thickening the lining of the uterus; however, as these levels decline, the lining begins to shed erratically often causing heavy bleeding.

 Another hormone called progesterone is also responsible for the level of menstrual bleed and is also affected by a decline in turn leading to irregular periods.

 The regular menstrual cycle relies on these two hormones, so their variations cause irregular periods.
 The imbalance of hormones in menopause is the primary cause of irregular periods, but other health conditions or lifestyle factors can also contribute.

 You may begin to notice spotting before your period starts or as it ends.
 It is also common to experience mid-cycle spotting around ovulation.
 If you experience regular spotting every two weeks, this can be a sign of hormonal imbalance.

-The experienced team here at The Australian Menopause Centre can help and offer any information to help, such as keeping a diary or using an app, to track your periods.
+The team at The Australian Menopause Centre can offer information to help, such as keeping a diary or using an app, to track your periods.
 In the diary, you should include information such as;

 - When the period began